The Ultimate Beginners Guide to the Rules of Pickleball

 Faults

-So, we have the basics of what is actually a simple, energetic and quite exciting game to play, and once you learn the rules and the techniques involved, you will be keen to play more.
+So, we have the basics of what is actually a simple, energetic and quite exciting game to play, and once you learn the rules of pickleball and the techniques involved, you will be keen to play more.
 To summarise, here is some more about faults;

 • A fault is any violation of the rules we have listed above.